BDeMo/homepage/_pages/about.md

 If you think the one in the sidebar is too casual, I have a [formal version](images/a_pic_of_mine_2.jpg).
 You should focus more on the content below than here!

-Biography
+👨‍🎓 Biography
 ======
 - It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. efficient AI, generative model, parameter generation and etc.).
 - From Sep.
 2021 to June.
 2024, I completed my master degree at Sichuan University majored in Artificial Intelligence, right where I had completed my 4-year bachelor's degree before, supervised by Prof. [Jiancheng Lv](https://center.dicalab.cn/).
 The majors of my career in Sichuan University are distributed optimization and learning (e.g., decentralized optimization and federated learning).

 ---

-Latest News
+🎉 Latest News
 ======
-- **DDLs After**. <font color="red">Waiting for 2025 Fall PhD Interviews.</font>
+- **Dec.
+24**. <font color="red">Waiting for 2025 Fall PhD and projects for gap year.</font>
-- **DDLs Before**.
+- **Aug.
+24**.
 Actively applying for a 2025 Fall PhD!
 If you are interested in a student familiar with theoretical analysis, generative model with extensive industry experiences as well, feel free to [ Mail](3101ihs@gmail.com)!

-Current Career
+👣 Current Career
 ======
 During my research period, as an author and a reviewer of Top AI conferences and journals, I have appreciated the fascination and what I want to do, so I pursue a PhD career further.

-Research Interests
+🔍 Research Interests
 ======
-- **Works in hands**.
+- 🤝 **Works in hands**.
 My works are mainly both theoretical analyses and corresponding methods about Efficient AI on Trends, Generative Models, AI Privacy and Safety and Federated Learning.
-- **Overall background**.
+- 🎓 **Overall background**.
 A knowledge and research background about math+cs, system/control/information theories, deep learning thoeries, optimization and generalization.
-- **More-interest**.
+- 🌟 **More-interest**.
 There is a continuing interest in technical research as well as basic science research.
 Physics and other science disciplines are always beautiful.
 <!-- - **Distributed Learning and Optimization**: -->
 <!-- Distributed learning is the last one I majored in.
 The works explore the heterogeneity composition in federated learning primarily from the perspective of information composition, with methods towards information theory and optimization. -->
 <!-- - **Efficient AI**: -->